The term ‘metalworker’ describes a wide range of occupations – from employees manning vast steelworks, to engineers, to the village smithy.

 “But what about smaller businesses, workshops or individuals?
-The work of the average blacksmith, silversmith or tinsmith wouldn’t necessarily generate much of a paper trail for us family historians to follow, which is where a local county trade directory can come to the rescue.
+The work of the average blacksmith, silversmith or tinsmith wouldn’t necessarily generate much of a paper trail for us family historians to follow, which is where local county trade directories can come to the rescue.

 “Many of you will already be familiar with Historical Directories of England & Wales, which forms part of the University of Leicestershire’s wider Special Collections site.

 “It offers free access to digitised trade and Post Office directories, which provide lists of professional businesses and residents, mainly dating from the mid-19th to early 20th centuries.

 “It’s possible to view the directories online, or you can download PDF or text-only copies of entire volumes.
 You can search by keyword to find references to firms, businesses or individuals, of you can simply trawl by area – moving from street to street through village, town or city.
 Indeed, there are many editions covering heavily industrialised areas such as the Black Country, or cities associated with particular metal trades such as Sheffield.

 “The term ‘metalworker’ covers an awful lot of ground, so it’s worth consulting an occupational dictionary if you come across an archaic or cryptic job title.”